 The first part of the tour after reaching Rome is purely driving.
 Even if we do not get to visit some of the sites, they did try to show us all the important ones.
 However, for taking photos, this is the worst way to travel.
 But I do very much understand the point of view that there is only limited time to fit things into.

-This is part of an Ancient Roman Aqua-duct which would have at one point been used to transport the water supply around the city.
+Above is part of an Ancient Roman Aqua-duct.
+At one point in time, this would have been used to transport the water supply around the city.

-The interior of St Peter’s Basilica is immense, which really is not a surprise when you consider that it is the largest interior of any Christian church in the world.
+The interior of St Peter’s Basilica is immense and being inside here you do feel very small.
+But this comes as no surprise considering that it is the largest interior of any Christian church in the world.

 It is rather difficult to convey the sheer scale of some aspects of the Basilica in images.
 Looking up into the main dome you may be able to get some idea, the letters around the bottom are around 2 metres in height.